Health / Outdoors / 10 top swimming holes worth exploring near St. Louis

 A quick dip underwater is appealing every year, but this summer you might be looking for new or different options where you can cool off as the temperatures spike.
-Beginning Memorial Day weekend, you can take a short drive to one of these swimming holes in the St. Louis region and, while you’re there, enjoy a picturesque hike to the water and back.
-Just be careful—you won't find lifeguards at many of these spots.
+Take a short drive to one of these swimming holes in the St. Louis region and, while you’re there, enjoy a picturesque hike to the water and back.
+Just be careful—you won’t find lifeguards at many of these spots.

 For even more ways to cool off, check out these guides: